 1. Resolution is trustless.
 Polymarket cannot unilaterally decide outcomes.
 The oracle process is governed by the UMA protocol, which Polymarket does not control.
 This is a meaningful security guarantee.

 2. Bad resolutions can be challenged.
-If a market is proposed to resolve incorrectly, any user with $750 USDC can dispute it.
+If a market is proposed to resolve incorrectly, any user with $750 PUSD can dispute it.
 The dispute system is rarely needed, but it exists as a safety net.

 Learn More